-Please Note that all the African Ivory Route camps are undergoing a revamp and refresh process with the appointment of Transfrontier Parks Destinations as their commercial operator.
+Please Note that most of these camps are undergoing a revamp and refresh process with the appointment of Transfrontier Parks Destinations as their commercial operator.

 For more information or to make your booking at one of these camps, please visit the African-Ivory-Route website.

 "Having a passion for the region itself and having to know about all dynamics, water holes and ideal roads for a period of 6 years - I wish I had this guide on my first trip already!" - Morkel Erasmus, Secunda, South Africa